OpenReqEU/qthulhu/README.md

 Visualising the link network and recommending missing links.

 ### What’s next?
-- Accepting and rejecting proposed links
+- Filtering the graph
-- Disabling / Enabling the detection view
+- Editing links on the fly
+- Transform this from a web-application to a jira plugin

 ### Challenges
 Only the public issues are available.
 If a person has a Qt account, they should be able to see all the issues In the link map that they would be able to see in JIRA.

 ### Technical structure
 ![techstructure](https://github.com/OpenReqEU/qthulhu/blob/master/pics/TechnicalStructure.png)
-The service sends a request (JIRA keys, e.g. “QTWB-30”) for data to mulperi and receives a JSON with the issue data.
+The service sends a request (JIRA keys, e.g. “QTWB-30”) for data to milla and receives a JSON with the issue data.
 This data is then visualized.

 ## Notes for Developers
 I tried to comment most of the code to make it understandable.